WangHaiYang874/stokes2d/readme.md

 - [x] a solver for a multiply connected domain.
 - [ ] add reverse_orientation method to the scheme: probably by simply rebuild the curves.
 - [ ] finish the paper.
+- [ ] add the finder for z.
+- [ ] merge multiply connected domain with simply connected domain.

 ## math-ish